Taman Mini Indonesia Indah

 The park is a synopsis of Indonesian culture, with virtually all aspects of daily life in Indonesia's 26 (in 1975) provinces encapsulated in separate pavilions with the collections of rumah adat as the example of Indonesian vernacular architecture, clothing, dances and traditions are all depicted impeccably.
 The park mainly exhibites the physical culture of the nation.
-Apart from that, there is a lake with a miniature of the archipelago in the middle of it, cable cars, museums, Keong Emas IMAX cinema (Indonesia's only IMAX cinema until the 2010s), a theater called the Theatre of My Homeland (Theater Tanah Airku) and other recreational facilities which make TMII one of the most popular tourist destinations in the city.
+Apart from that, there is a lake with a miniature of the archipelago and dancing fountain in the middle of it, cable cars, museums, Keong Emas IMAX cinema (Indonesia's only IMAX cinema until the 2010s), a theater called the Theatre of My Homeland (Teater Tanah Airku) and other recreational facilities which make TMII one of the most popular tourist destinations in the city.

-Since 2007 Taman Mini Indonesia Indah launched new logo with branding slogan Pesona Indonesia (Indonesian Charm).

-On December 31, 2014, World Peace Committee decided TMII as International Civilization Park and World Peace Theme Park.
+On 31 December 2014, the World Peace Committee recognized TMII as an International Civilization Park and World Peace Theme Park.

 History

-The idea of presenting Indonesia on a small scale was conceived by former Indonesian first lady, Siti Hartinah, better known as Tien Suharto.
-It came about at a convention on 8 Cendana Street on March 13, 1970.
+The idea of presenting Indonesia on a small scale was conceived by first lady, Siti Hartinah, better known as Tien Suharto.
+It came about at a convention on 8 Cendana Street on 13 March 1970.
 Through this recreational site, she hoped to cultivate national pride in more Indonesian people.
 A project called "Indonesian Miniature Project" was started by Harapan Kita Foundation in 1972.
 The concept of this culture-based recreational area was inspired by Indonesia's unparalleled natural riches and local folk diversity.
+Taman Mini Indonesia Indah was eventually inaugurated on 20 April 1975.